JupiterOne/sdk/docs/integrations/development.md

 ### Authentication

-For commands that require interaction with JupiterOne's API, the CLI will provide ways or inputing credentials.
+For commands that require interaction with JupiterOne's API, the CLI will provide ways of inputing credentials.
 To support that, all commands that interact with an API will accept an `--api-key` option.

 For convenience when developing locally, we will also look for a